 - Analytical and interactive ability to enable sound planning and implementation of seed production enterprise;

 - Ability to diagnose seed production problems and determination and application of practical solutions;

 - Managerial capacity in design and implementation of seed production strategies.

 Daniel Wasonga: email@example.com Mob: +254 727 529 614

 Florence Kiwunja: firstname.lastname@example.org Mob: +254 722 382 300

 Registration for this course is limited to 30 persons only, and will be on first-come basis.

-Inclusive of Tuition plus daily meals and transport and airport transfers: US$ 1650; Laboratory and Field visit to relevant Institutions including seed industry : $ 300; Stationery: $ 50.
+Inclusive of Tuition plus daily meals and transport and airport transfers (minus air ticket and health insurance), Laboratory and Field visit to relevant Institutions including seed industry, stationery and includes accommodation (Bed and Breakfast).